Skip to main content

 Configuring ConnectWise PSA to Work with D3 SOAR

-1. Log into ConnectWise PSA.
+1. Log into ConnectWise PSA with administrator credentials.

 Group 8.png